 For Coding Agents: Engram

-Engram (1,300 stars) is the specialist pick.
+Engram (2,200 stars, +29% in two weeks) is the specialist pick and the fastest-growing server in this category by a wide margin.
 It’s a single Go binary, zero external dependencies, built specifically for AI coding agents that need session continuity.

 Strengths: